Most women have changes in their skin, hair, and nails during pregnancy. Most of these are normal and go away after pregnancy.

 You may notice changes in the texture and growth of your hair and nails during pregnancy.
 Some women say that their hair and nails both grow faster and are stronger.
 Others say their hair falls out and their nails split after delivery.
 Most women lose some hair after delivery.
 In time, your hair and nails will return to the way they were before your pregnancy.

-About 1 in 100 women develop an itchy rash during their third trimester, most often after 34 weeks.
+A small number of women develop an itchy rash during their third trimester, most often after 34 weeks.

 Lotions and creams may soothe the area, but do not use products that contain perfumes or other chemicals.
 These may cause your skin to react more.